Number of animals used for scientific purposes at the Max Delbrück Center

 Procedures on animals as a result of which the animals are likely to experience severe pain, suffering or distress, or long-lasting moderate pain, suffering or distress as well as procedures, that are likely to cause severe impairment of the well-being or general condition of the animals.

-What was the level of severity of the animal experiments at the MDC in 2019 and how many animals were used?
+What was the level of severity of the animal experiments at the Max Delbrück Center in 2022 and how many animals were used?

-Most of the animal experiments at the MDC in 2019, only caused a minor distress to the animals (category: mild).
-Another large proportion of the animals reported by the MDC were killed for scientific purposes, for example to examine cell or tissue samples.
-They are included in the statistics under "non-recovery".
+Most of the animal experiments at the Max Delbrück Center in 2022, only caused a minor distress to the animals (category: mild).
+Another large proportion of the animals reported by the Max Delbrück Center were killed for scientific purposes, for example to examine cell or tissue samples.
+They are included in the statistics under "non-recovery" and “Killed to examine cell or tissue samples”.
 This category also includes experiments conducted under general anesthesia, where the animal is killed under anesthesia.

 A very small number of animals are used in experiments that involve severe stress.
 Here, however, our scientists are obliged to reduce the stress - if at all possible - by using painkillers.
 They must also weigh up the burden against the expected medical and scientific benefits.
 In principle, the 3-R rule (reduce, refine, replace) applies: This means that researchers must keep the number of experimental animals as low as possible, minimise pain and suffering and use alternative methods whenever possible.